priyeshmishra235/dotfiles/README.md

 This repository contains the configuration (dotfiles) for my personal system setup an managed using [GNU Stow](https://www.gnu.org/software/stow/).

 My configs are visually super minimalistic.
-From neovim to kitty to wezterm.
+From neovim to kitty to wezterm to tmux.

 ## Images
 ![Dashboard](screenshots/Neovim_Alpha.png)